SWIFTSIM/SOAP/parameter_files/README.md

 ### Aliases

 Optional.
-Used if field names in the snapshots do not agree with what SOAP expects, e.g.
+Used if field names in the snapshots do not agree with what SOAP expects.
+If the `snipshot` section is passed then those aliases will be used when running in snipshot mode (the snipshot values will not be combined with the snapshot aliases present.
+If no `snipshot` section is present then the snapshot aliases will be used when running in snipshot mode).
+E.g.
 ```
 aliases:
   PartType0/ElementMassFractions: PartType0/SmoothedElementMassFractions
   PartType4/ElementMassFractions: PartType4/SmoothedElementMassFractions
+  snipshot:
+    PartType0/ElementMassFractions: PartType0/ReducedElementMassFractions
+    PartType4/ElementMassFractions: PartType4/SmoothedElementMassFractions

 ```
-The key is the name of the property that SOAP expects, and the value is the name of the property in the snapshot being passed.
+For each alias the key is the name of the property that SOAP expects, and the value is the name of the property in the snapshot being passed.

 ### Filters